Sep 1.jpg

 Martins Bank 1928+

-1930 is VERY busy year for Martins Bank and its plans to establish itself as a truly NATIONAL Bank through a comprehensive network of Branches and sub-Branches.
-For the benefit of shareholders and customers of the Bank, newly opened and forthcoming offices are proudly listed in the Bank’s Annual Report and Accounts.
 The sub-Branch opened that year at Southampton Docks is however, another tantalising example of a Martins office that is only open for a few short years.
 It is closed at the same time that Southampton Branch is itself moved from 139 above Bar to 171 High Street, and this may have been some kind of consolidation, with the loss of the docks branch providing the cash to support better premises in the town centre.
-We also have the extract below from the 1931 phone directory, showing telephone numbers for both the main Branch and the Docks sub-Branch.
-If you can help with images or information about this, or any of Martins Bank’s other Branches, please do get in touch with us at the usual address martinsbankarchive@btinternet.com.
+We also have an extract from the 1931 phone directory, showing telephone numbers for both the main Branch and sub-Branch.
+If you can help with images or information about this, or any of Martins Bank’s other Branches, please do get in touch with us: martinsbankarchive@btinternet.com.

 In Service: 3 November 1930 until 1935